ToolUniverse: An open platform for democratizing AI scientists: Supplementary Note: Core Modules of

 \subsection{Tool Optimizer}

-Tool Optimizer is designed to refine a tool’s specifications, ensuring they are clear, accurate, and easily understood by models.
-Taking advantage of the workflow building of \toun using Tool Composer, we build an agentic tool description optimization tool, where the tool description is optimized by an iterative multi-round process that combines automated test case generation, real tool execution analysis, and agentic-powered feedback refinement.
-Through feedback-driven iterations, the system progressively improves both tool descriptions and parameter specifications, eliminating redundancy between them while ensuring accuracy through empirical validation.
-The optimization process automatically terminates when quality thresholds are met or maximum iterations are reached, producing specifications that enhances tool usability for AI agents.
+Tool Optimizer is designed to refine tool descriptions with respect to clarity, accuracy, and interpretability for models.
+Using Tool Composer, we build an agentic tool description optimization workflow where tool descriptions are optimized through an iterative multi-round process combining automated test case generation, real tool execution analysis, and feedback refinement.
+Through feedback-driven iterations, the system refines both tool descriptions and parameter descriptions, eliminating redundancy between them while checking alignment through empirical validation.
+The optimization process automatically terminates when quality thresholds are met or maximum iterations are reached, producing descriptions that aim to support tool use for AI agents.

-\xhdr{Core principles and tools.} We develop the Tool Optimizer that employs a multi-round iterative optimization strategy to automatically enhance tool documentation quality.
-The optimizer is built on three core principles: (1) test-driven optimization that validates descriptions against actual tool execution results, (2) multi-dimensional quality assessment across six standardized criteria, and (3) feedback-driven improvement that leverages insights from previous optimization rounds to guide subsequent iterations.
-The optimizer implements a compositional architecture consisting of four specialized components working in concert.
+\xhdr{Core principles and tools} The Tool Optimizer employs a multi-round iterative optimization strategy to automatically enhance tool documentation quality.
+The optimizer is built on three core principles: (1) test-driven optimization that validates descriptions against actual tool execution results, (2) multi-dimensional quality assessment across six standardized criteria, and (3) feedback-driven improvement that uses insights from previous optimization rounds to guide subsequent iterations.
+The optimizer implements a compositional architecture consisting of three specialized components working in concert.
 The TestCaseGenerator creates diverse test scenarios based on tool configurations and adaptively generates targeted test cases in later rounds using feedback from previous iterations.
-The DescriptionAnalyzer examines the alignment between existing descriptions and actual tool behavior by analyzing test execution results, then generates optimized descriptions that better reflect the tool's true functionality.
-The ArgumentDescriptionOptimizer specifically targets parameter descriptions to ensure consistency with real usage patterns while eliminating redundancy between tool and parameter documentation.
+The DescriptionAnalyzer examines the alignment between existing descriptions and actual tool behavior by analyzing test execution results, then generates optimized descriptions for both tool-level and parameter-level documentation that better reflect the tool's true functionality while ensuring consistency with real usage patterns and eliminating redundancy between tool and parameter descriptions.
 Finally, the DescriptionQualityEvaluator provides objective scoring on a 0-10 scale across six quality dimensions: clarity, accuracy, completeness, conciseness, user-friendliness, and redundancy avoidance.